Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 On top of the 14-day money-back guarantee, you can also opt for a free 7-day trial.
 That’s some good customer service!
 I don’t think I’ve ever seen a free trial and a money-back guarantee, it’s usually one or the other.

-Oh yeah, and on TOP of all that, the first 5 minutes per day are always free.
+Oh yeah, and on TOP of all that, a Drops language app free account gives you the first 5 minutes per day for free.
 Seriously, what a freakin’ deal.

-With your subscription, you also get access to Drops OTHER app, which I had never heard before and almost completely missed: Scripts!
+With your subscription, you also get access to Drops OTHER app, which I had never heard before and almost completely missed: Scripts by Drops!

 It’s the exact same idea as Drops, but you use it to learn the letters of different alphabets.
 So, with the Scripts app, this membership can add to that list of languages: